codecheckers/notes/codechecker-instructions.md

 We use a file `codecheck.yml` in the root directory of the project to store the metadata for the certificate.
-One easy way to create this is to copy a recent one from another repository (e.g. xxx). even better, to use our R package, that will help you create the certificate.
+One easy way to create this is to copy a recent one from another repository (e.g. <https://github.com/codecheckers/covid19model-nature/blob/master/codecheck.yml>). even better, to use our R package, that will help you create the certificate.